jafar-sweity/dataAnalysis/README.md

 To run these examples, ensure you have Python and the required libraries (Matplotlib, NumPy, pandas, and SciPy) installed.
 Clone this repository and execute the scripts in your preferred Python environment.

-Feel free to explore, modify, and expand upon these examples as needed.